Derivatives scandal drags Monte Paschi into Italy election race

-MILAN A scandal over shady derivatives deals bleeding money at Banca Monte dei Paschi di Siena (BMPS.MI) has thrust Italy's third-biggest lender into the country's election campaign and risks embarrassing the centre-left over its ties with the bank.
+MILAN A scandal over shady derivatives deals bleeding money at Banca Monte dei Paschi di Siena has thrust Italy's third-biggest lender into the country's election campaign and risks embarrassing the center-left over its ties with the bank.

-The bank, which had to request a 3.9-billion-euro state bailout (3.3 billion pounds) last year, is widely regarded as close to the centre-left PD party, which is leading in opinion polls and controls the Tuscany region where Monte dei Paschi is based.
+The bank, which had to request a 3.9-billion-euro state bailout ($5.2 billion) last year, is widely regarded as close to the center-left PD party, which is leading in opinion polls and controls the Tuscany region where Monte dei Paschi is based.

-Monte dei Paschi's woes deepened on Tuesday after reports it would book a loss of at least 220 million euros due to a 2009 derivative trade with Japanese bank Nomura (8604.T), one of several deals currently under scrutiny.
+Monte dei Paschi's woes deepened on Tuesday after reports it would book a loss of at least 220 million euros due to a 2009 derivative trade with Japanese bank Nomura, one of several deals currently under scrutiny.

 Its former chairman Giuseppe Mussari stepped down as head of Italy's banking association on Tuesday after Nomura said he personally approved the deal, though he denied any wrongdoing.

-Centre-right and far-left politicians campaigning for next month's vote seized on the scandal to accuse the PD of mismanaging the bank, the world's oldest, and criticise outgoing prime minister Mario Monti for using taxpayer money to save it.
+Center-right and far-left politicians campaigning for next month's vote seized on the scandal to accuse the PD of mismanaging the bank, the world's oldest, and criticize outgoing prime minister Mario Monti for using taxpayer money to save it.

 "This Monte dei Paschi story confirms that left-leaning banks can allow themselves all sorts of distractions, naturally at the expense of the tax payer," said Antonio Leone of former prime minister Silvio Berlusconi's PDL party.